 Interestingly, locations aside, the stats also showed that firms that are four to nine years old, have a turnover of £0.5 million to £1 million or employ 20 to 49 people are most at risk.
 Very small or large businesses, on the other hand, are generally in the least amount of danger.
 This highlights the difficulties of companies attempting to ‘scale up’ and grow.

-Having worked with hundreds of organisations throughout the country assisting them with their financial problems, the insolvency practitioners at Walsh Taylor understand the potential perils of accelerating growth too quickly.
+Having worked with hundreds of organisations throughout the country assisting them with their financial problems, the insolvency specialists at Walsh Taylor understand the potential perils of accelerating growth too quickly.
 Additionally, with branches in Leeds, Harrogate, Bradford and Darlington, we know the struggles of firms based in the North of England first hand.

 Regardless of the cause of the monetary issue, we always advise clients to seek help as soon as the pressures are identified.
 This allows us to outline any immediate actions that should be taken, as well as talking clients through all the possible outcomes.

 For more information on how our business recovery and insolvency services can be of assistance, please feel free to get in touch today by either calling 03300 244 660 or emailing email@example.com.